Matching & Reconciliation under GST – Importance & Procedure

 Certain deadlines are stipulated in the GST laws for making amendments to GST returns data or to claim ITC.
 As per CGST Act, following actions must be taken at the earlier of due date of the September ,2018 GST returns or Annual returns:

-Claim eligible ITC against any invoice raised in FY 2017-18.
+Claim eligible ITC against any invoice raised in a FY.

-Any apportionment of ITC belonging to FY 2017-18, as eligible and ineligible not made earlier must be affected before the deadline.
+Any apportionment of ITC belonging to a FY, as eligible and ineligible not made earlier must be affected before the deadline.

-Declare CDNs issued against any Invoices raised in FY 2017-18.
+Declare CDNs issued against any Invoices raised in a FY.

-File Amendments to information reported in the GST Returns filed between July 2017 to March 2018.
+File Amendments to information reported in the GST Returns filed in a FY.

 3. How to do GST Reconciliation?